andrewsolis/cs401/docs/unit04/containers_2.rst

 At this time, we should make a small edit to the code that will make it a little more flexible and more amenable to running in a container.
 (Note: You may need to ``apt-get install ...`` your favorite text editor).
-Instead of hard coding the filename 'Meteorite_Landings.json' in the script, let's make a slight modification so we can pass the filename on the command line.
+Instead of hard coding the filename 'input.txt' in the script, let's make a slight modification so we can pass the filename on the command line.
 In the script, add this line near the top: